 • Applicants should have a proven commitment to policy-making and public service.

-This program offers a salary of $35,000 for the 9-month fellowship.
+This program offers a competitive salary of $40,000 for the 9-month fellowship.
 For more information, visit our website.

 Eligibility